Container gardening Peppers

 If you are new to container gardening, peppers may be the perfect starter plant for you.
-Your local greenhouse will be able to assist you with selecting a variety suitable for container life or check out our top picks.
+Your local greenhouse will be able to assist you with selecting a variety suitable for container life.
+You can also check out our top picks.
 By following a few simple guidelines you’ll be enjoying beautiful peppers all season long.

-Choose an organic-rich, light-weight potting mix with composted materials − such as pine bark, peanut shells, coir or other bulking substances − which will support healthy root development and assist in water retention.
+Choose an organic-rich, light-weight potting mix with compost materials, such as pine bark, peanut shells, coir or other bulking substances − which will support healthy root development and assist in water retention.
 We don’t recommend using soil gathered from the outdoors as it will become compacted over the season and could carry disease or insects.
 Placing mulch on top of the soil will help prevent moisture loss and keep plant roots cool on hot days.

 Young plants and seedlings are very susceptible to the cold and should not be placed outdoors until two weeks after the last chance of frost has passed.
 Bring plants indoors when days or evenings are cool.
 Peppers love long, warm days, but if the weather gets too hot you may notice a slowdown in fruit production.
 Not to worry, this will resume again as the weather gets cooler.